OpenRefine/openrefine.org/_posts/2021-01-26-announcing-our-new-user-manual.md

 Then, try out some tasks alongside the relevant sections of the user manual.
 Don't try to read the whole thing - just focus on sections that are most important to you.

 If you'd like to share your thoughts:
-- Please fill out our feedback form: https://forms.gle/4KkoJFpSrWDMkrh6A.
+- Please fill out [our feedback form](https://forms.gle/4KkoJFpSrWDMkrh6A).
 This helps us be sure we're hearing from a broad range of participants.
 Please fill out the form even if you don't have much to say - we'd love to know if you've taken a look regardless.
 There is space within the form to report specific requested changes and line edits, as well as give us your general impression.
 - You can also suggest edits directly on GitHub (use the "Edit this page" link at the end of each page of the [new docs](https://docs.openrefine.org/)).
 This will create a pull request with your suggestions; this requires a GitHub account.

 We're also asking people who have written tutorials, who give workshops, and who share links on their websites to update those links to point to [docs.openrefine.org](docs.openrefine.org).